Probing heartbeat oscillations from the black hole X-ray binary GRS 1915+105 using spectral-timing analysis: Discussion

-The use of different spectral models for \textit{Swift}/XRT (\texttt{diskbb + bremss + powerlaw}) and \textit{AstroSat} (\texttt{diskbb + nthcomp}) deserves comment.
+The use of different spectral models for \textit{Swift} XRT (\texttt{diskbb + bremss + powerlaw}) and \textit{AstroSat} (\texttt{diskbb + nthcomp}) also deserves comment.
 A soft excess is present in XRT-only and SXT-only fits that requires a bremsstrahlung-like component to achieve acceptable $\chi^2$ values.
 However, when SXT is combined with LAXPC to provide broadband coverage, the \texttt{nthcomp} Comptonization model alone accounts for both the soft excess and the hard X-ray emission.
-This indicates that the soft excess is not a physically distinct emission component but rather the low-energy tail of the Comptonized continuum \citep{done2007xrb, Zdziarski1996}, which only becomes apparent as a separate feature when the spectral coverage is insufficient to constrain the full Comptonization model.
-The convergence onto a single \texttt{nthcomp} component in the broadband fits is itself an argument for the importance of broadband coverage in characterizing the spectral components of $\rho$-class sources.
+This indicates that the soft excess is the low-energy tail of the Comptonized continuum, not a physically distinct emission component \citep{done2007xrb, Zdziarski1996}, which only becomes apparent as a separate feature when the spectral coverage is insufficient to constrain the full Comptonization model.
+The convergence onto a single \texttt{nthcomp} component in the broadband fits reinforces the value of broadband coverage in characterizing the spectral components of $\rho$-class sources.